HalldorUlfarsson/more/bio.md

 ## Tight bio for Halldór Úlfarsson

-Halldór Úlfarsson (1977) an icelandic artist and designer, educated in Finland and the UK.
+Halldór Úlfarsson (1977, IS) an icelandic artist and designer, educated in Finland and the UK.
 He lives in Iceland but has a workshop in Athens Greece where development on the halldorophone has taken place in recent years.

-Most relevant bio highlights:
+Relevant career highlights:

 2022 - Working for the Intelligent Instruments Lab [(IIL)](https://iil.is).
 An ERC funded project led by Thor Magnusson on the experience of making music with AI endowed instruments.